ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 # CalendarWare recurrence expander

 You're the co-founder and backend developer at CalendarWare, Inc., a Roskilde-based startup specializing in next generation calendar solutions.
 Among the company's innovative, future products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features akin to Google Calendar.

 In the near future, the plan is to expand and integrate the calendar plugins with custom project planning software and payment systems to generate project and payment schedules.
 In each case, advanced date arithmetic is required, including the ability to handle recurrence exceptions for such dates as holidays and vacations.

 The plugins are typically composed of a frontend and a backend part.
 The frontend varies greatly with each content management, project planning, or payment scheduling system.
-As luck would have it, your co-founder is a skilled frontend developer who implements her part using the latest fad in frontend technologies.
+As luck would have it, your co-founder is a skilled frontend developer, fluent in the latest frontend technologies.
 But for designing and developing the backend, your skills are required to turn the recurrence patterns into an appointment series to display in the frontend.

 In close cooperation, the two of you have agreed on the frontend and backend requirements for the initial prototype.
 As you've adopted the latest and greatest in agile methodologies, lengthy requirement documents are a thing of the past.
-Instead, you work from screenshots and example patterns and address unclear or missing requirements as they materialize.
+Instead, you work from screenshots and example patterns and address unclear or missing requirements as you go.

 Based on these screenshots and example patterns, your partner has started developing the frontend.
 Your job is to develop the backend, taking into account the additional requirements below:

   - At a minimum, the backend must support daily and weekly recurring appointments within a start date and end date range.
 The *No end date* and *End after n occurrence(s)* aren't required for the minimum implementation.

   - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and capable of receiving requests and returning responses in JSON and XML formats.
 Specifically, the backend must be an ASP.NET WebAPI service.

-  - Provided with a recurrence pattern, serialized as JSON or XML by the frontend and deserialized into an object by ASP.NET WebAPI, the web service must expand it into a series of dates which satisfy the recurrence pattern.
+  - Provided with a recurrence pattern, serialized as JSON or XML by the frontend and deserialized into an object by ASP.NET WebAPI, the web service must expand the pattern into a series of dates.

   - To ensure the backend works correctly and reliably -- and keeps doing so -- it must be accompanied by automated tests.
 These should exercise the public API of the web service, simulating a client calling it.
 Tests may be implemented using either the xUnit testing framework or a console application.

   - The backend must only use classes which are part of the core .NET framework or ASP.NET.
 No third-party date expansion code is allowed.
 It could potentially infringe on another company's copyright or patents.

   - In developing the web service and tests, make use of the object-oriented language and library constructs covered in the course.
-Don't try to shoehorn each and every construct into the design and implementation, but evaluate alternatives against the intended outcome and pick one that meets your needs.
+Don't try to shoehorn each and every construct into the design and implementation, but evaluate alternatives against the intended outcome and pick ones that meets your needs.

   - Focus on making the code as human-readable as possible through good naming of classes, methods, variables, and so forth.
 The code should be nicely separated into classes and methods so as to avoid code duplication and further human communication and readability.

   - To communicate key design decisions to your co-founder, future self, and potential investors, you must create and maintain a document of no more than four pages.
 Think of it as an experience report emphasizing the "why" of key design decisions, algorithms used and their trade-offs.
 In addition, include an example of the web service's XML and JSON request and response for a recurrence pattern of your choosing.

-  - It's encouraged, though not a strict functional requirement, that you keep source code under version control using Github.
-Doing so enhances team collaboration and makes it easier for you to undo code changes and revert to a known state.
+  - It's encouraged, though not a strict requirement, that you keep source code under version control using Github.
+Doing so enhances team collaboration and makes it easier for you to undo changes and revert to a known state.

 ## Deadlines

 Source code and documentation must be provided to your co-founder and two tech-savvy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.

-On June 16, 2015, your partner and you are to pitch your backend to the two potential investors.
+On June 16, 2015, your partner and you are to pitch your backend to two potential investors.
 Unfortunately, your partner has come down with the flu and you alone must prepare a 13 minutes presentation.
-Make sure to include key points from the experience report -- investors are busy people so assume only one has read the report -- and a demo of the web service in action.
+Make sure to include key points from the experience report and a demo of the web service in action (investors are busy people so assume only one has read the report).
 Following the presentation, you and the potential investors will discuss your backend in particular and backend topics in general.

 ## Screenshots and examples

-To better understand the backend requirements, the screenshots and prose below are accompanied by examples of recurrence patterns and what they expand to.
+To better understand the backend requirements, the screenshots and prose below are accompanied by examples of recurrence patterns and their expanded forms.
 For each example, it's assumed the recurrence pattern starts on May 1, 2015 and repeats for five occurrences.

 Given a pattern, the frontend expects the backend to return its expanded form.
 With these dates in hand, the frontend clones the recurrence appointment, not including the recurrence part.
-In its place goes each start date and end date returned by the backend, in effect turning the recurring appointment into a series of single, non-recurring appointments to be displayed on the calendar.
+In its place goes each start date and end date returned by the backend, in effect turning the recurring appointment into a series of single, non-recurring appointments.

 ### Single, non-recurring appointment